TL;DR

 Key compliance requirements include:

 Experienced buyers understand these requirements and build them into their standard acquisition process.
-The privacy framework is not an obstacle to a properly structured transaction -- it simply requires that both parties take it seriously from the outset.
+The privacy framework does not block a properly structured transaction; it simply requires that both parties take it seriously from the outset.

-Provincial consumer protection legislation applies to the buyer's recovery activity, ensuring fair treatment of account holders regardless of who holds the obligation.
+Provincial consumer protection legislation applies to the buyer's recovery activity, ensuring fair treatment of account holders regardless of who holds the obligation.3